Pumpkin Muffins with Cinnamon Chips and Walnuts, perfect for breakfast or snack time. Recipe includes gluten free and traditional versions.

 I hope everyone had a good weekend.
 It was nice and quiet for us.
 We had the opportunity to sleep in an extra hour on Sunday as Daylight Saving time ended and we moved the clocks back before going to bed.
 With the days growing shorter and colder, I had changed all the bed covers to flannel and piled on the feather comforters.
 It was warm and cozy for sleeping in.

 But one cannot snuggle in bed for long with an empty stomach.
-Few things are better than waking up to some delectable spiced Pumpkin Muffins for breakfast.
+Few things are better than waking up to some delectable spiced Pumpkin Muffins with Cinnamon Chips and Walnuts for breakfast.
 These are perfect with a cup of hot chocolate, tea or coffee!

 These chips are definitely cinnamony but not overly so.
 They worked really well in these Pumpkin Muffins and I am sure they will be wonderful in quick breads and cookies too.
 I think they are seasonal as I have not seen them before.
 Hopefully there will be sufficient for everyone to try them before the season is out.